SidSong01/DCGAN-and-WGAN-for-Cifar10/README.md

 ## How to use

-1. Get all the necessary enviroment and data
+1. Get all the necessary enviroment and data.
-2. mkdir dcgan_img, mkdir wgan_img
+2. mkdir dcgan_img, mkdir wgan_img, mkdir TFR.

 3. `$ python dataSet.py`